ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 We leverage the official traefik image from DockerHub, version 2.1.2.
 We can configure Traefik using command line flags.

-> **Note:**
->
-> There are 3 ways to configure Traefik.
+**\*\*Note\*\*:**There are 3 ways to configure Traefik.
 You can use TOML files, YAML files or CLI flags.

->
-> I prefer using CLI flags because I don't want to worry about storing the TOML file in production.
+I prefer using CLI flags because I don't want to worry about storing the TOML file in production.
 I also like the idea of only relying on one `docker-compose.yml` file to set everything up.

 ![](/media/screen-shot-2020-01-12-at-17.25.23.png)